rafoabbas/laravel-installer/README.md

 ## About
 * Easy installation like Wordpress or CMS projects.
-* Wordpress veya CMS projeleri gibi kolay kurulum.
+* Wordpress veya CMS projeleri gibi kolay kurulum..